-In April 2014, the Organization entered into a three year non-cancelable lease agreement for facilities expiring in March 2017.
-The agreement was renewed for an additional five year term expiring March 2022.
-Rent expense for the facilities for the year ended May 31, 2019 was \$34,207.
+In April 2017, the Organization entered into a five year non-cancelable lease agreement for facilities expiring March 2022.
+Rent expense for the facilities for the years ended May 31, 2020 and 2019 were \$38,214 and \$34,207 respectively.
 Additionally, the Organization entered into lease agreement for the use of copier machines for office use.
 The lease agreement has a term of four years and expires in October 2021.